d940909492/Data-Structures-and-Algorithms-Review-and-learning/README.md

 # Data-Structures-and-Algorithms-learning
-Learning data structures and algorithms right now, learning contents would keep update
+Learning data structures and algorithms right now, would keep update,
-I would put what I learn and some helpful resouces in this repository And I would grateful someone can share knowledege with me
+I would put what I learn and some helpful resouces in this repository, And I would grateful someone can share knowledege with me,

 ## Learning Plans (and Concepts)
 1.[BIG O](#BIG O)